shapeshed/shapeshed.com/content/posts/vim-packages.md

-{
-  "slug": "vim-packages",
-  "title": "Vim: So long Pathogen, hello native package loading", "date": "2016-10-20T00:00:00+00:00",
++++
+date = "2016-10-20T00:00:00+00:00"
-  "description": "Vim 8 added a native way to load third-party packages.
-This means, for me at least, there is no longer any need to use a third party plugin helper like Pathogen.", "tags": [
+description = "Vim 8 added a native way to load third-party packages.
+This means, for me at least, there is no longer any need to use a third party plugin helper like Pathogen." slug = "vim-packages" tags = ["vim"] title = "Vim: So long Pathogen, hello native package loading"

-    "vim"
-  ]
-}
++++

 ## Vim 8 brings native third-party package loading